 This local equipped area for play and amenity greenspace is a play area for children under 12 sited within a development that was built 12 years ago.
-It backs onto open fields (Walton Heath), and is linked by a path to the adjacent natural and seminatural greenspace at the top of Common Lane.
+It backs onto open fields (Walton Heath), and is linked by a path to the adjacent natural and semi-natural greenspace at the top of Common Lane.

-Protected Reference LGS 38
+Protected Reference LGS 15

-Name Stonefield Pk.
+Name Stonefield Park

-Lacation Post Code ST15 8HQ
+Location Post Code ST15 8HQ

-Location OS Grid Ref SJ 900 343
+OS Grid Ref SJ900 343

-Tuno of nro taction Local Green

-Type of protection Space
+Type of protection Local Green Space